Visual Alignment of Medical Vision-Language Models for Grounded Radiology Report Generation: Related Works

 \textbf{Medical Reasoning using Vision Language Models.} With the widespread success of CLIP~\cite{radford2021learning}, several other VLMs have arisen in the medical space such as Med-Flamingo~\cite{moor2023med}, BioMedGPT~\cite{zhang2024generalist} and HuatuoGPT-Vision~\cite{chen2024huatuogpt}which learn the cross-modal information across a large scale of pre-training data across various vision and language modalities such as CheXzero~\cite{tiu2022expert}, Med-CLIP~\cite{wang2022medclip} and BioMedCLIP~\cite{zhang2023biomedclip} which focus on enhancing the understanding of raw reports with images whereas BioVIL~\cite{boecking2022making}, BioVIL-T~\cite{bannur2023learning} enhance the encoding of the textual descriptions.
 More recent work, such as MedKLIP~\cite{wu2023medklip} leverages the spatial relationships from RadGraph~\cite{jain2021radgraph} to incorporate more fine-grained medical information into the pre-training regimen.
-DART~\cite{park2025dart} proposed a self-correcting report generation mechanism that focused on improving both the encoding and decoding processes.
 Methods such as MMedAgent~\cite{li2024mmedagent} and VILA-M3~\cite{nath2025vila} utilize expert knowledge (requiring annotation) and tool usage (prone to model noise) as additional proxies of information for alignment to the medical domain.
 Thus, these successes can be largely attributed to the availability of a large corpus of labeled pretrained data and largely ignore the alignment of human preferences with the provided image.
-It is therefore important to move away from external dependencies such as tools, preference data or retrieval datasets and adjust the inherent reasoning focus of the model towards improved clinical accuracy and groundedness to the input X-Ray. \emph{Our novel multi-stage RL-based reasoning pipeline aims to address this open challenge of improving the visual abilities of Med-VLMs without using additional external knowledge.}
+It is therefore important to move away from external dependencies such as tools, preference data or retrieval datasets and adjust the inherent reasoning focus of the model towards the provided X-ray. \emph{Our novel post-alignment framework aims to address this open challenge of improving the visual reasoning abilities of Med-VLMs without using additional external knowledge in a self-supervised fashion.}